armijnhemel/binaryanalysis-ng/maintenance/proximity/README-proximity.md

 `proximity_directory`) are changed and the hashes are regenerated, then these same settings should also be used for the scripts using the proximity web service.

+### Android Dex

+For Dex files the TLSH computed for the bytecode of each individual method is extracted and written to a file.
+Currently methods are not yet filtered, but this might change in the future to be able to ignore certain methods (for
+example: `<init>` and `<clinit>`).

 ## Extracting data from MalwareBazaar files